-Establishments supplying food services under contract for a specific period of time.
-They provide food services for the convenience of the contracting organization.
+Food services supplied under contract for a specific period of time, and for the convenience of the contracting organization.

-- industrial caterers;
+- · industrial caterers;

-- school cafeterias;
+- · school cafeterias;

-- · food services to airlines;
+- food services to airlines:

 - food services to railways;

-- · food services to institutions;
+- food services to institutions;

 - food concessions at sports and similar facilities.